 - Addey, C. 2015.
 International literacy assessments in Lao PDR and Mongolia: a global ritual of belonging, in Hamilton M., Maddox B., Addey, C. (Eds).
 2015.
 Literacy as Numbers: Researching the Politics and Practices of International Literacy Assessment.
 Cambridge: Cambridge University Press.

-Dr Sam Sellar is Reader in Education Studies at Manchester Metropolitan University.
-He was previously Postdoctoral Senior Research Fellow in the School of Education at The University of Queensland.
+Dr Sam Sellar is Dean of Research, Education Futures and Professor of Education Policy at the Centre for Research in Educational and Social Inclusion at the University of South Australia.
+He was previously Reader in Education Studies at Manchester Metropolitan University, and Postdoctoral Senior Research Fellow in the School of Education at The University of Queensland.
 Sam’s research focuses on intersections between education policy, governance and data.
 Sam has worked closely with teacher associations around the world to develop understanding about the politics of educational accountability and the commercialization of public education through the provision of data-focused products and services.
 He is currently an associate editor of Discourse: Studies in the Cultural Politics of Education and was formerly an editor of Critical Studies in Education.
 Sam is co-author of Globalizing Educational Accountabilities (2016, Routledge) and co-editor of National testing in schools: An Australian assessment (2016, Routledge).

 Together with Bob Lingard, Sam has investigated how PISA has shaped the role of the Directorate for Education and Skills within the OECD and the role of the OECD in global education policy.
 Sam has also studied the impact of PISA on national and sub-national education policy contexts in Australia, Canada, the USA and the UK, and sought to theorise how the transformation of data into narrative and visual representations can generate affective responses that are described as ‘PISA shocks’.
 With a team of colleagues (B. Lingard, K. Gulson, K. Takayama, C. Lubienski and P.T.
 Webb), Sam is currently working on an international comparative study of data infrastructure in schools and school systems in Australia, the USA, Canada and Japan (Australian Research Council Discovery Grant 150102098).
 In this project, the team is investigating how schools and school systems produce, share, store, analyse and use data of various kinds, including data from international assessments.
 In 2017, they will be tracking the impact of PISA 2015 in each of the countries in this study.
 This study is also spurring an interest in new forms of data analytics, computer-based assessments and the education technology market.
 Another strand of Sam’s research programme focuses on the use of assessment data in educational accountabilities and explores possibilities for increasing data literacy and opportunities for teachers, parents and other stakeholders to participate in data-driven educational governance.